kattaajay/CS109A_Project/Report-Model.md

 #### 3. VGG19

-Image augmentation helped CNNs to achieve better score, but inorder to achieve more  accuracy, we used  a convolutional neural network 'VGG19' that is trained on more than a million images from the ImageNet database.
-The network is 19 layers deep and we have frozen all layers, except last two convnets and trained the model, so that we fine-tune VGG19 to our data.
+Image augmentation helped CNNs to achieve better score, but to achieve more accuracy we used a convolutional neural network ‘VGG19’ that is trained on more than a million images from the ImageNet database.
+The network is 19 layers deep and we have frozen all layers, except last two ConvNets and trained the model, so that we fine-tune VGG19 to our data.

 ```python